 RJC Book Club

 The RJC Book Club meets monthly, usually on the fourth Saturday afternoon of each month.
 Members discuss books of Jewish interest.
 Book suggestions for future discussion are very welcome.
-Please send them to Marcia Price.
+Please send them to Amy Greenwood.
 Everyone is welcome to attend any and all meetings!

 RJC Chavurah Project